Angela Simmons Sizzles In String Bikini On Beach Swing In Mexico

 @dhairboutique Homecoming????
 I’m super excited to announce that I “coming home” as a Co-Owner of #DhairBoutique alongside @_justdeee We can’t wait for you guys to experience our new textures and hair collections.
 When women support each other we can do anything!
 Girl Boss Power Moves????????

-Angela has talked about her style: the star is revered as somewhat of a style queen over on her Instagram, with many an update coming as a fashion display.
+Angela has talked about her style, since she’s revered as something of a style queen over on her Instagram, with many an update coming as a fashion display.
 Speaking to Hello Beautiful back in 2011, Angela suggested that she opts for tight clothing because she feels that it better flatters her figure.
 Clearly, the star’s philosophies haven’t changed.

 “I stay in pretty fitted clothes because anything overly baggy makes me look bigger.
 But being comfortable with my body came with taking care of myself, age, and working out.
 When I can’t work out, it drives me crazy,” Angela told the media outlet.